Skip to main content

 An official website of the United States government

-For over a decade, the ADL Initiative has been at the forefront of exploring how to optimize learning through R&D efforts grounded in developing technologies to empower the warfighter.
-The following projects reflect key areas of research that the ADL Initiative has undertaken which have culminated into the groundbreaking work of the future learning ecosystem and DoD Learning Enclave.
+For over a decade, ADL has been at the forefront of exploring how to optimize learning through R&D efforts grounded in developing technologies to empower the warfighter.
+The following projects reflect key areas of research that ADL has undertaken which have culminated into the groundbreaking work of the future learning environment and DoD Learning Enclave.

 Legacy Efforts